0x10c/Challenge-303/README.md

   - 028 - Put to array some numbers.
 Read value from user and check if it's in array.
   - 029 - Compare the enteredvalue (1 to 7) by day of the week.
 If you put 1 on input on the output print: Monday.
 For 3 - Wednesday, 4 - Thursday (...).
 Remember about 0 and values greater than 7.
   - 030 - [FizzBuzz]
+  - 031 - Check if the year is a leap year.
+Year 2016 is a leap year but 2011 isn't.
   - (...)
   - 055 - Calculate area of rectangle - User can enter a values from keyboard - Create three methods to: getting values, calculate and print result.
   #### Example